Darxo/Hardened/README.md

 - Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken
 - **Buried Castle** Locations now also drop either a Flash Pot, Fire Pot or Smoke Pot
 - The Kraken Location now always requires 3 Hides and 3 Dust, no matter how much you already had in your inventory
+- Any location that you discover now removes fog of war from the tile it is sitting on
 - Armorsmiths will now sometimes sell Named Shields
 - Small civilian settlements now sell **Old Wooden Shields** and **Lute**
 - Big northern settlements now sometimes sell **Worn Kite Shields** and **Worn Heater Shields**